JacobDWaters/Okta-Workflows/Slack/Okta factor challenge Slack app/readme.md

 * `sms`
 * `token:software:totp`

-    Cannot read inputs from `token:hardware`, `utf`, `web`, and `webauthn`. `question` is not supported as security question are a serious security risk.
-Answers may be stored in Slack logs and readable by admins or other systems.
+    Cannot read inputs from `token:hardware`, `utf`, `web`, and `webauthn`. `question` is not supported as security question answers are not temporary and may be stored in Slack logs and readable by admins or other systems.

 2. Supported Providers